60th Commemoration of the Normandy Invasion – 2004

 o Jim & Tess McHugh who wanted to visit Hermanville because Jim’s brother John (who had been injured on 6th June and died on 7th June from his injuries) was buried there.

 But perhaps for us the most memorable event of the visit was the chance meeting with two coaches of German veterans at St Desir de Lisieux.
 This was the first encounter of German veterans in all the group’s visits to Normandy.
 The Germans were just about to depart in their coaches as ours arrived and when they realised that we had also come to pay our respects to the fallen, they joined us in the British cemetery and asked if we would go into the German Cemetery – which had always been our intention.
 The veterans were led by a Peace Officer, who played Fallen Comrades on his bugle.
 The veterans talked and there was a shared sense that they were the men who were required to fight – to follow orders – rather than any animosity between them.
 For all of us there were moving stories: the twin brother and sister who had come to search for their father’s grave (he had been killed before they were born) since this was their first visit to Normandy.
-As East Germans they had ever had the chance to visit until after the unification in the 1990s, and they had decided to make the 60th their pilgrimage.
+As East Germans they had ever had the chance to visit until after the unification of Germany in 1990, and they had decided to make the 60th anniversary their pilgrimage.
 A bell was tolled and as we left the German bugler played Amazing Grace.
 I don’t think there were many dry eyes at that moment.